tww0003/GalahadII_LCD_Linux/README.md

 # GalahadII LCD Linux
-A simple PyUSB script to stream a gif to the Lian-Li Galahad II LCD on Linux - because Linux deserves pretty things too.
+A simple PyUSB script to stream a gif or mp4 to the Lian-Li Galahad II LCD on Linux - because Linux deserves pretty things too.
 This script was created and tested on CachyOS (and Gentoo) - with some help from a Windows VM, USBPcap, and DNSpyEx for reversing L-Connect.

 **NOTE** If this script isn't working, I recommend enumerating the values for the `REPORT_ID_VIDEO` variable until you find a number that works.